• view out of cockpit

 Your membership will show as “Pending” until payment is received, and the committee has an opportunity to approve your membership.

 You can also join at the club flight line on any flying day (call 0418 713 903 to arrange your visit prior).
-Make sure to bring your GFA membership number, then fill in the club membership application form which the duty crew can give you - they can also arrange a proposer and seconder.
+Make sure to bring your GA membership number, then fill in the club membership application form which the duty crew can give you - they can also arrange a proposer and seconder.
 Then pay the applicable membership fees (credit card is easiest) and start flying as a trainee member right away!

-Membership and Flying fees (from 1st May 2021)
+Membership and Flying fees

 Membership